praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 ## Create a Launch Client Side rule to send data to AEP Web SDK

-After all of the above is in place, you can build necessary data definitions, rules, and so on that leverage both server side and client side Launch, but that need only a single request from the page.
+After all of the above is in place, you can build necessary data definitions, rules, and so on that leverage both Launch Server Side and Launch Client Side, but that need only a single request from the page.

 Create a new page load rule using the AEP Web SDK extension and the “Send Event” action type: